Apply to vetted scholarship programs in one click

 Submit your application by the deadline

 If you plan to submit a CSS Profile, be sure to do so before your school’s deadline!
 The application for 2022-2023 became available on October 1, 2022.
 Each school sets its own deadline, so check the ones you plan to submit and apply as soon as possible!

 Also see: College application deadline guide

 Do I have to send the CSS Profile before I know that I got into a school?

-Yes – most schools require that you submit the CSS Profile by the same date that your application is due.
-Some schools use your financial need to help decide whether to grant you admission.
 As a result, you’ll need to submit it before you know that you’ve gained admission to a school.
-This makes the fee waiver all the more useful.
-You’ll avoid paying to send the profile out to schools that don’t accept you.
+This makes the fee waiver all the more useful to avoid paying to send the profile out to schools that don’t accept you.

 Is the CSS Profile worth it?